Quick answer

 Reading aloud strengthens pronunciation and fluency.

-A simple daily routine for learning English
+What is a simple daily routine for learning English?

 5 minutes — sound practice.
 Go over 2–3 letter sounds together.
 For older kids, try blending sounds into words.